SimonJ9/DesktopPetit/README.md

 # DesktopPetit
 ---

+### Update 2018/06/05

+Now using Unity 2018.12f1 with WinAPI(user32.dll + dwmapi.dll)
+Window can now auto resize to fit the sprite window can now be dragged with left mouse button

+---
 A desktop pet.
 I'm making it to experiment with Unity shaders and Live2D.

 The transparent window technique is from [this blog](https://alastaira.wordpress.com/2015/06/15/creating-windowless-unity-applications/)